UiL-OTS-labs/psy-lib/monitor_tests/README.md

 presented by us are all a bit late, they are rendered to the compositor and not directly to the display.

+### Measurement strategy
+The windows try to present a window on a given moment.
+On the same moment, we try to present a pulse on a trigger interface.
+We can compare with a photo sensor the time when the square is visible to the time when pulses is emitted.

+## Other things to consider

+### power settings

+1. When using Ubuntu-22.04 with Wayland running a fullscreen SDL window occasionally seems to drop frames.
+When running a windowed window (not fullscreen) this doesn't seem to happen.
+It also doesn't seem to happen when using Ubuntu on XOrg.
+   **the fix** was to put the performance setting to **performance** instead of *balanced* or *powersaver*.

 [1]: https://www.youtube.com/watch?v=FkUXn5bOwzk